Queen (Queen album): Recording

 The process of recording only during studio downtime—late evenings or overnight—lasted from April to July 1972.
 Roger Taylor recalled, "You could see the working girls at night through their laced curtains, so while we were mixing, we would have a little bit of diversion".
 The limitations of this arrangement led the band to focus on completing one track at a time, but problems arose almost immediately.
 The band had thought highly of their De Lane Lea demo tracks, but producer Roy Thomas Baker had them re-record the songs with better equipment.
 "Keep Yourself Alive" was the first song to be re-recorded, and Queen did not like the result.
 They recorded it again, but no mix met their standards.
 After seven or eight failed attempts, engineer Mike Stone stepped in, and his first try met with Queen's approval.
 Stone would stay on to engineer and eventually co-produce their next five albums.
 May later commented that "Between Roy [Thomas Baker] and I, we were fighting the whole time to find a place where we had the perfection but also the reality of performance and sound".

 Another track that proved problematic was "Mad the Swine", which was to be the fourth track on the album between "Great King Rat" and "My Fairy King".
 Baker and Queen disagreed over the drum sound and percussion, and it was left off the album.
-It re-surfaced in 1991, remixed by David Richards, as both the B-side to the "Headlong" CD single in the UK, and on the Hollywood Records re-release of the album.

-Other songs known to have been recorded in this period are "Polar Bear" (an old Smile song by May & Staffell) and "Now That I'm Here" (also by May, later reworked into "Feelings, Feelings" for the News of the World sessions).
-Other unconfirmed songs claimed to have been recorded during these sessions are "Hangman" (alternatively "Waiting for the Hangman" or "Hangman Blues") by Mercury, and "Rock'n'Roll Medley" (a medley of covers including "Jailhouse Rock") and "Silver Salmon" by Staffell, (also confirmed to have also been recorded during the News of the World sessions, at an unknown date in Summer of 1977).
-It is also likely that songs from Queen's next album, Queen II, and third album, Sheer Heart Attack, were also recorded for this album but saved for later projects and subsequently rerecorded.
+Other songs recorded in this period are "Polar Bear" (an old Smile song by May & Staffell) and "Now That I'm Here" (also by May, later reworked into "Feelings, Feelings" for the News of the World sessions).
+Other unconfirmed songs claimed to have been recorded during these sessions are "Hangman" (alternatively "Waiting for the Hangman" or "Hangman Blues") by Mercury, and "Rock'n'Roll Medley" (a medley of covers including "Jailhouse Rock") and "Silver Salmon" by Staffell, (also confirmed to have also been recorded during the News of the World sessions, in the summer of 1977).